-More often than not, these security code systems require you to enter a lengthy 8-or more digit alphanumeric sequence.
+More often than not, these security code systems require you to enter a lengthy eight-or-more-digit alphanumeric sequence.
 And creating powerful, unique, protective passwords can be a tough challenge for most people.
 What you need is some sort of portable, automatic, press-the-button-and-read-the-password device.
 Pass Key is an attempt at satisfying this requirement.

-Before you begin building your Pass Key, please refer to the related articles linked to this project.
-These previous projects will show you how to build an Olimex AVR programmer and how to construct a simple 5V power supply that is ideal for operating your Pass Key.
+- Note: Before you begin building your Pass Key, please refer to the related articles linked to this project.
+These previous projects will show you how to build an Olimex AVR programmer and how to construct a simple 5-volt power supply that is ideal for operating your Pass Key.

 Furthermore, the code for Pass Key has been written with BASCOM-AVR.
 BASCOM-AVR is an incredibly powerful Windows-based BASIC compiler that can help you program AVR microcontrollers just as competently as your assembly and C brethren (and sisters, too).

 Just like the more popular assembly- and C-based programming environments, BASCOM-AVR generates a sweet, tight HEX code that can be independently uploaded with any USB AVR programmer or directly burned onto an AVR with Atmel’s STK500 and a serial COM port.

 - Note: If you own an AVRISP mkII USB programmer, you can still use BASCOM-AVR for developing your code.
 Rather than using BASCOM-AVR for programming your microcontroller, however, you will compile a HEX code for your BASIC program, then burn the HEX code into the microcontroller with Atmel’s Studio 4 IDE.